Claudea

 Claudea is a marine red alga genus.

 Taxonomy and Nomenclature

-The genus was named for Claude Lamouroux, father of Jean Vincent Félix Lamououx.
+The genus was named for Claude Lamouroux, father of Jean Vincent Félix Lamouroux.
 Claude was born in Agen in 1741.

 The genus of Claudea was circumscribed by Jean Vincent Félix Lamouroux in Ann.
 Mus.
 Natl.
 Hist.
 Nat. vol.20 on page 121 in 1813.

 Species

 Currently there are 4 species in the Algaebase, where Claudea bennettiana Harvey is considered as homotypic or heterotypic species.
 Claudea elegans J.V.Lamouroux is the holotype species.